SickanEkman/Philosophy-I/Kunskapsteori och vetenskapsfilosofi/Pritchard/Chapter4.md

 3. My beliefs are supported by a circular chain of justification.

 People have come up with ways to avoid all these bad options.

+## Infinitism

+:bulb: :brain: **Infinitism**
+If you embrace option 2 and concludes that an infinite chain of justifications can actually be viewed as justification for belief, you believe in **infinitism**.

+This view has never been very popular.
+Two goatings.

+## Coherentism

+:bulb: :brain: **Coherentism**
+Fans of option 2 are believers in **Coherentism**.
+They say that if the circle of justifications supporting your belief is *big enough*, that is enough justification.

+Coherentism is a more popular stance.
+Five goatings.

+> W. V. O. Quine, 1908-2000
+> American philosopher.
+Important in modern philosophy, especially for his Coheristic work.
+He viewed *all* claims to be unstable in the sense that they might be proven wrong at some point.
+And since a circular chain of justification big enough to be valid includes your belief as a whole with no one belief standing apart, a change in one particular justification affects all other believes in your world view.

+Coherentism is a somewhat accepted view, partly because it mimics the world.
+This *is* how we often form our beliefs.
+My network of beliefs is my worldview, and my worldview is what makes me form new beliefs.

+## Foundationalism

+:bulb: :brain: **(Classical) foundationalism**
+Foundamentalism is an option that accepts that we can not in fact - at least not all the time - support our beliefs (Agrippas 1:st).
+And we don't need to since some beliefs are *self-justing*.
+When I start my chain of justifications I will eventually end up with a special self-justified foundamental belief which stands by itself and does not need any further support.

+This view is the most popular one.
+Seven goatings.

+> René Descartes, 1596-1650
+> Mathematician and philosopher, and founding father of modern philosophy.
+He promoted the "method of doubt", which involves trying to disproof every single belief you hold until you can not anymore, in which case you end up with a solid foundation of beliefs that you can then build your knowledge upon.
+He found that the core belief was the belief that one exist ("I think, therefore I am").
+>
+> To disproof his beliefs he formulated skeptical ideas about them.
+Ironically enough, these skeptical ideas turned out to be really good and have influenced philosophy more than his anti-skeptical arguments that he wanted to present.

+The biggest problem with foundationalism is that it is so hard to identify these core self-justifying beliefs.
+Most (all?) agree that we exist, but apart from that, what else?

+And if I base my network of beliefs upon this core belief that by definition should not be able to be wrong, what happens when my other beliefs are disproven?
+Should this not mean that my core belief is wrong too, thus making it actually proven wrong?

+And this too - it's kinda hard to see the justification chain from many of by everyday beliefs ("I think the bus arrives in 2 minutes"), all the way down to my core belief.
+What have they got to do with each other?